Wildwood schools to keep Warriors name

 Native and non-native advocates have pushed for an end to the use of native imagery and mascots in school sports, with increasing success.

-The Washington Commanders recently announced a new name and image after years of pressure to change a name widely seen as a slur, and the former Cleveland Indians are now the Cleveland Guardians.
+The Washington Football Team recently announced a new name — the Commanders — and image after years of pressure to change a name widely seen as a slur, and the former Cleveland Indians baseball team is now the Cleveland Guardians.

 In Wildwood, school officials maintain there was never any disrespect intended by the Warriors image or name.

-Troiano did not identify the individual by name, but said the person argued that the Warrior image was racist.
+Troiano did not identify the individual by name but said the person argued the Warrior image was racist.

 "That would be me," said Crystal Hutchinson, a Wildwood High School graduate.
 She had helped organize demonstrations in Cape May County in 2020, including a Black Lives Matter march on the Wildwood Boardwalk.
 She said Native American organizations have asked for schools to stop using the images and names, and said Wildwood should listen to them.
 She was disappointed by the announcement.